hiruy56/dynamusic/README.md

 # DynamusicAPI Documentation

 DynamusicAPI is a simple and efficient API to search music on YouTube Music and extract audio from YouTube videos.
-The API is built using FastAPI and leverages `youtube_dl` for extracting audio.
+The API is built using FastAPI and leverages `youtube_dlp` for extracting audio.
 This documentation provides details on how to use the API endpoints btw if your in a country unsuported by youtube music the output will be bad so host it on a supported country.

 ## Table of Contents
 - [Installation](#installation)